ssmereka/art/README.md

 **Current Status:** In Development nearing Alpha

 # How?
 ART creates a Virtual Private Network (VPN) that encrypts all of your data.
 Then ensures the VPN is always up and running, taking action if it fails.
-A VPN requires a provider, here is a list of [compatible providers](#vpnProviders).
-ART has been preconfigured to work with the popular and secure providers.
+A VPN requires a provider, aka something to connect to.
+ART has been preconfigured to work with the popular and secure [providers](#vpnProviders).

 # Ok, Lets do it!